 State of Arrival and Shipping

-We created this metric to consider the state that the plants arrived in and how well the packaging protected the plant, as well as everything the seller did to ensure that the plant arrived to you in the best condition possible.
+We established this metric to consider the state that the plants arrived in and how well the packaging protected the plant, as well as everything the seller did to ensure that the plant arrived in the best condition possible.
 We evaluated how well the plants were packaged, and the padding and ventilation of the box.
-We also took a look at whether the plants were adequately watered — most importantly for this category checking to see if they were overwatered, increasing the chance of root rot.
+We also took a look at whether the plants were adequately watered—most importantly for this category checking to see if they were overwatered, increasing the chance of root rot.
 We also looked for signs of dehydration, such as wilting and shriveled leaves.
 Finally, we took into account how established their root systems were in their shipping pots, and if they showed any signs of damage once they arrived.

-The Shop Succulents Crassula Ovata and Plants for Pets Succulent 5-Pack had the highest quality upon arrival.
+The Crassula Ovata and Plants for Pets 5-Pack had the highest quality upon arrival.
 They arrived unscathed and well packaged, with healthy root systems ready to be transplanted.
 Their soil was dry, but the plants did not show any signs of dehydration stress.
 The Shop Succulents Air Plant 8-Pack also was neatly packed with a lot of tissue paper padding.
 Admittedly, air plants are easier to ship because they don't need to be potted in soil for transport.
 On the other hand, the Mother of Thousands was barely alive upon arrival and only had newspaper wrapped around its root system for any sort of protective packaging.

 When considering which plant best suits your lifestyle, it's essential to consider the care needed to keep it thriving.
 As they all are within the succulent family, many of the options considered here have similar watering and light needs.
 However, our research and experience indicate that some are more specific and demanding than others in their care.
 Over the test period, we took note of how frequently we watered these plants per week and established a fertilizing and repotting schedule based on recommended care.